-This standard was originally published in 1978.
+This standard was first published in 1978.
 The first revision includes minor changes in references to incorporate the updated designation of steel and the currently used methods of test for hardness and corrosion resistance.

 The composition of the Committee responsible for formulation of this standard is given in Annex A.

-For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for Rounding Off Numerical Values (Second Revision)’.
-The number of significant places retained in the rounded off value should be same as that of the Specified value in this standard.
+For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+The number of significant places retained in the rounded off value should be same as that of the specified value in this standard.

+Indian Standard

+FORCEPS, DRESSING, BAYONET SHAPE, GUSHING’S PATTERN — SPECIFICATION

+( First Revision )

 SCOPE

-These standard covers material, dimensions and other requirements for Cushing’s pattern, bayonet shape, dressing forceps of 150 mm and 187 mm size, used in neurosurgery.
+This standard covers material, dimensions and other requirements for Cushing’s pattern, bayonet shape, dressing forceps of 150 mm and 187 mm size, used in neurosurgery.

 REFERENCES